Yazwh0/BitMagic.Legacy/README.md

 # BitMagic

-BitMagic is currently a template engine and compiler for the Commander X16, although in theory it would work for any 65c02 based machine.
+BitMagic is currently an assembler template engine and compiler for the Commander X16, although in theory it would work for any 6502\65c02 based machine.

-BitMagic also includes a work in progress emulator, and eventually will include a Debugger Adaptor to allow development from within tools like Visual Studio Code.
+BitMagic also includes a work in progress emulator, and will eventually include a Debugger Adaptor to allow development from within tools like Visual Studio Code.

 ## Compiler